What is psychodynamic therapy?

 For how long do people go to see a counsellor/therapist?

 The length of therapy or counselling depends on your needs and concerns.
-I offer both short-term and longer-term therapy and counselling.
-The duration of your therapy will be something we would discuss in initial sessions.
+I offer both short-term and longer-term therapy.
+The duration of your therapy is something we would discuss in initial sessions.

 Will the process of therapy make me feel better?